-British Columbia Investment Management Corporation (BCI), the plan's investment manager, is a founding signatory to the United Nations Principles for Responsible Investment, an international network of investors working together to put six responsible investing principles into practice.
+The Public Service Pension Board of Trustees (board) and its investment manager, British Columbia Investment Management Corporation (BCI), are signatories to the United Nations-supported Principles for Responsible Investment (PRI).
+The PRI signatories are an international network of investors working together to put six responsible investing principles into practice.
 These investment principles are founded on the belief that an economically efficient and sustainable global financial system is necessary for creating long-term value.

 BCI, with the support of the board, embraces responsible investing through three core activities: